What is Community-Engaged Learning?

 - prepare students to become lifelong learners and leaders with a public purpose who practice respect and empathy; seek collaboration, equity and creativity; and embrace differences and build belonging.

 There are three main components to community-engaged learning:

 - Preparation: Students learn about the community they will be working with and develop skills to build constructive relationships and bridge cultural differences.
 This might happen through pre-engagement readings, discussions, workshops or assignments.

 - Action: Students collaborate with community partners — face-to-face or virtually — on projects that make a positive difference, benefit the partner and contribute to student learning.

 - Reflection: Using guiding questions, journaling, group discussion or other methods, students critically reflect on the meaning of their experiences and what they’ve learned.
 Plus, they consider next steps and possibilities for future action.

 These components apply wherever learning is taking place — in courses, leadership development programs, internships, student group activities, research labs, living-learning environments and more.

-The Office of Engagement Initiatives has programs and resources for faculty, staff and students, and we can help connect you with other opportunities throughout the university.
+The Einhorn Center has programs and resources for faculty, staff and students, and we can help connect you with other opportunities throughout the university.